Towards the Evolution of Vertical-Axis Wind Turbines using Supershapes: Background

 \subsection{Evolving physical artefacts}

 The evaluation of physical artefacts directly for fitness determination can be traced back to the origins of evolutionary computation~\citep{Dunham:1963}.
 For example, the first evolution strategies were used to design jet nozzles with a string of section diameters, which were then machined and tested for fitness~\citep{Rechenberg:1971}.
-Other well-known examples include robot controller design~\citep{Nolfi:1992}, electronic circuit design using programmable hardware~\citep{Thompson:1998}, product design via human provided fitness values~\citep{Herdy:1996}, chemical systems~\citep{Theis:2007}, and unconventional computers~\citep{HardingMiller:2004}.
+Other well-known examples include robot controller design~\citep{Nolfi:1992}, electronic circuit design using programmable hardware~\citep{Thompson:1998}, product design via human provided fitness values~\citep{Herdy:1996}, chemical systems~\citep{Theis:2006}, and unconventional computers~\citep{HardingMiller:2004}.
+More recently, \cite{Boria:2009} used an EA to evolve a morphing wing structure where physical designs were morphed using a set of actuators and evaluated in a closed-loop wind tunnel.

 Evolution in hardware has the potential to benefit from access to a richer environment where it can exploit subtle interactions that can be utilised in unexpected ways.
 For example, the EA used by Thompson~\citep{Thompson:1998} to work with field-programmable gate array circuits used physical properties of the system to solve problems where the properties used are still not understood.
 Humans can be prevented from designing systems that exploit these subtle and complex physical characteristics through a lack of understanding, however this does not prevent exploitation through artificial evolution.
 There is thus a real possibility that evolution in hardware may allow the discovery of new physical effects, which can be harnessed for computation/optimisation~\citep{MillerDowning:2002}.